arcanis/jscomm/README.md

 ### Server

-What we call 'server' here is the window which will expose the API.
-Any class can be expose, but all of its methods have to take a callback as last parameter so that they can notify the client when they return.
+What we call *server* here is the window which will expose the API.
+Any class can be exposed using the `register()` method, but all of its methods have to take a callback as last parameter so that they can notify the client when they return.

+A new instance of the API will be created for each window requesting it.

 ```js
 var MathAPI = function ( ) { };